cornelcristea/ansible-role-homeflix/README.md

 ## Notes

-- Traefik reverse proxy is optional — enable by uncommenting `homeflix_traefik_network` variable.
+- Traefik reverse proxy network is optional — enable by uncommenting `homeflix_traefik_network` variable.
 - Always use **encrypted passwords** in host_vars for sensitive services.
 - Make sure **ports are available** and **media folders exist** before deployment.
 - <b>After deployment, update API keys and passwords to secure values.</b>

 ## Knowing issues

 - For Radarr, the `Rename movies` option cannot be enabled via API and it has to be enabled manually from Web UI
-- `Root folder` for Radarr and Sonarr cannot be set via API so, they have to be set manually from Web UI
+- The `Root folder` for Radarr and Sonarr has to be set manually from Web UI
-- Seerr cannot be configured automatically using API.
+- For Bazarr, the `Language profile` has to be set manually
-- For Bazarr, the `language profile` has to be set manually
+- Seerr cannot be configured using API.
 - <b>The role does not contain any VPN</b>